mozilla/learning.mozilla.org/README.md

 ##### Browser Tests

-These tests exercise the code that runs in user's browser.
+These tests exercise the code that runs in the user's browser.
 They're located in the `test/browser` directory.

 Browser test files are *not* automatically discovered and should be explicitly `require`'d in `test/browser/main.js`.

-Individually running *only* the browser unit tests can be accomplished by first running `npm dev` and then visiting http://localhost:8008/test/ in your browser.
+Individually running *only* the browser unit tests can be accomplished by first running `npm start` and then visiting http://localhost:8008/test/ in your browser.

 ## Generating A Static Site